0333 0053 100

 Its engine was a reengineered version of the V-twin from Suzuki’s RGV250, and produced 70bhp.
 With its aggressive riding position, peaky powerplant and ultra-light weight, the RS came closer than any other bike to providing grand prix style thrills on the road.
 It was good for 130mph, and its superb suspension and powerful brakes made it fast and fun on road or track.

 The 128bhp motor was superb: strong at the top end, torquey in the midrange and with plenty of V-twin character.
-And the chassis was equally impressive, combining high speed stability with light, responsive steering.
-The RSV Mille was a fine first effort that succeeded in establishing Aprilia as a serious superbike manufacturer.
+The chassis was equally impressive, combining high speed stability with light, responsive steering.
+The RSV Mille was a fine first effort which succeeded in establishing Aprilia as a serious superbike manufacturer.
 On the track it won world superbike races, mostly through Japanese ace Noriyuki Haga, without quite threatening Ducati’s dominance of the championship.

-Starting in 2002, the factory also made a short-lived attack on the even more competitive MotoGP championship, with an innovative 990cc three-cylinder machine, the RS3, that used pneumatic valves to rev to 17,000rpm.
-But riders including Haga and former world superbike champion Colin Edwards were uncompetitive on the powerful but hard-to-ride triple, called the RS Cube.
+Starting in 2002, the factory also made a short-lived attack on the even more competitive MotoGP championship, with an innovative 990cc three-cylinder machine, the RS3, which used pneumatic valves to rev to 17,000rpm.
+But riders including Haga, and former world superbike champion Colin Edwards, were uncompetitive on the powerful but hard-to-ride triple, called the RS Cube.
 Brits Shane Byrne and Jeremy McWilliams also enjoyed, for want of a better word, a season on the savage triple before it was shuffled off the grid after the 2004 campaign.

-The Tuono blended the RSV’s familiar 998cc V-twin and aluminium beam frame with a one-piece handlebar that gave a more upright riding position.
-Aprilia added a small headlamp fairing to divert some wind, and didn’t detune the 130bhp powerplant.
+The Tuono combined the RSV’s familiar 998cc V-twin and aluminium beam frame with a one-piece handlebar arrangement, which gave a more upright riding position.
+Aprilia added a small headlamp fairing to divert some wind and didn’t detune the 130bhp powerplant.
 The result was a fast and thrilling bike that earned a strong following.

 Both RSV and Tuono were updated in subsequent years, the most important change coming in 2003, when the super-sports model was effectively replaced by a redesigned V-twin featuring less radical styling and a more compact chassis.
 Aprilia’s successful policy of offering a competitively priced upmarket version of the standard RSV, incorporating parts including Öhlins suspension and lightweight forged wheels, continued with the RSV Factory.

 All seemed to be going well at Aprilia, as the company expanded by buying two longer established but struggling Italian marques, Laverda and Moto Guzzi.
-But it soon became clear that boss Beggio had been too ambitious, and lacked the resources to withstand a downturn in the Italian scooter market.
-Production in several factories was suspended amid large debts.
-Beggio was forced to relinquish his position of President, and in December 2004 Aprilia was taken over by scooter giant Piaggio.
+But it soon became difficult to withstand a downturn in the Italian scooter market.
+Production in several factories was suspended and Beggio was forced to relinquish his position of President.
+In December 2004 Aprilia was taken over by scooter giant Piaggio.

 Under Piaggio’s control the future appeared bright for Aprilia, whose new owners announced plans for an ambitious range of 20 new bikes over the next three years, backed by substantial investment.
 Notable models included the Shiver, an all-new 750cc V-twin roadster, and the Mana, an 850cc roadster with an automatic gearbox.